US STOCKS-Wall St up on ECB bets but details, IBM cap gains

 By Rodrigo Campos

-NEW YORK, Jan 21 U.S. stocks edged up in a choppy Wednesday session as traders digested reports that new stimulus would be announced by the European Central Bank at its Thursday meeting, while declines in IBM limited gains.
+NEW YORK, Jan 21 U.S. stocks edged up in a choppy Wednesday session as traders digested reports that new stimulus would be announced by the European Central Bank at its Thursday meeting, while declines in IBM and Microsoft also limited the gains.

-Market participants have been looking for more aggressive measures from central banks, specifically the ECB, to combat the risk of deflation and a weakening euro zone economy.

 "The ECB rumor was very important.
 The market's perception was that Draghi was going to disappoint tomorrow in the magnitude" of the program, said Phil Orlando, chief equity market strategist at Federated Investors in New York.

-He said that regardless of the size of the expected purchase program, there are many details to be decided in terms of the assets available for purchase and how those will affect individual members of the bloc.
+He said, regardless of the size of the expected purchase program, there are many details in terms of the assets available for purchase and how those will affect individual members of the bloc.

 "The rules of the game may not be as fortuitous as investors and Draghi might like to be able to get the most bang for the buck."

-U.S. stocks would benefit from a program to support the euro zone economy because Europe is one of the United States' most important trade partners.
+U.S. stocks would benefit from a program in support of a stronger euro zone economy because Europe is one of the United States' most important trade partners.

 Despite the advance, crude futures remain on track to post their fifteenth negative week in the last 17.

-IBM shares fell 3.1 percent to $152.09 the day after reporting lower-than-expected revenues and giving a 2015 profit target that was below estimates.
-The stock was the biggest points decliner on the S&P 500 and weighed the most on the price-weighted Dow industrials.
+IBM shares fell 3.1 percent to $152.16 the day after reporting lower-than-expected revenues and giving a 2015 profit target that was below estimates.
+The stock was among the biggest decliners on the S&P 500 and weighed the most on the price-weighted Dow industrials.

-The S&P 500 posted 37 new 52-week highs and 9 new lows; the Nasdaq Composite posted 41 new highs and 95 new lows.
+The S&P 500 was posting 36 new 52-week highs and 9 new lows; the Nasdaq Composite was recording 38 new highs and 89 new lows.

-About 6.9 billion shares traded on U.S. exchanges, below the 7.3 billion average so far this month, according to BATS Global Markets.

 (Additional reporting by Lucas Iberico Lozada; Editing by Nick Zieminski)

-* Pharma industry veteran Dr. George Milne joins Aurinia’s board of directors Source text for Eikon: Further company coverage:
+* Delcath systems - anticipates cash remaining in controlled accounts after transaction will be sufficient to fund operating activities through end of 2017 Source text for Eikon: Further company coverage:

-PARIS, May 9 The world's largest independent aircraft leasing company, AerCap, sought on Tuesday to dampen concerns over recent U.S. publicity about weak demand for wide-body jets, saying there was "good solid demand" for the most widely traded types.
+* Corvus Pharmaceuticals and Monash University enter into exclusive license agreement for novel immuno-oncology program

-* Q1 revenue $69.5 million Source text for Eikon: Further company coverage:
+* Q1 FFO per share view $0.70 -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage: